grain-lang/grain/stdlib/json.md

 }
 ```

-Allows control of formatting in JSON printing.
+Allows control of formatting in JSON output.

 Variants: